It’s like a tool library, except with books instead of tools.

-Every LFL has been requested by it’s community and has a local custodian, who keeps an eye on it and fixes it if it needs a little TLC every so often.
+Every LFL has been requested by its community and has a local custodian who keeps an eye on it and fixes it if it needs a little TLC every so often.

-You want one for your community?
+Do you want one for your community?

-We want to see as many LFLs as possible on the streets of Edinburgh, but there are a few things to bear in mind to make that happen.
+We’d love to see as many LFLs as possible on the streets of Edinburgh, but there are a few things to bear in mind to make that happen.

 You have to have permission to put it somewhere!
 This may sound daft to point out, but it’s really important.
-If it’s in your hedge, or on your fence, that’s fine, but attached to a post, fence or something else public, you have to get permission from the council.
+If it’s in your hedge, or on your fence, that’s fine, but if it’s attached to a post, fence or something else public, you have to get permission from the council.
 Please organise this before getting in touch.